CatchABus/l2raid-map/README.md

-# l2web-map
+# L2Web-Map
-An interactive map for Lineage2 websites
+An interactive map for Lineage2 websites.